 In 1940, at the age of about 19, she married Lewis Cecil Ohler (Sept.
 5, 1918-1993).
 More than 100 relatives and friends threw a "miscellaneous shower" for the couple at Kaufmann's camp, including games and lunch.
 The Daily Courier reported that "Mr. and Mrs. Ohler were the recipients of many beautiful and useful gifts...
 Mr. Ohler is employed by E.J.
 Kaufmann of Pittsburgh.
 They have gone to housekeeping in the house of Mrs. Lucinda Ohler."

-The couple produced four children -- Helen "Lorraine" Ohler, Richard L. Ohler, Kathleen Pratt and Kenneth D. Ohler.
+The couple produced six children -- Helen "Lorraine" Ohler, Richard Lewis Ohler, Kathleen Rae Pratt, Kenneth Daniel Ohler and twin sons who died at birth on March 30, 1962.

 Lewis and his father-in-law were actively involved in the construction of Fallingwater, owned by the Kaufmanns.
 He helped to quarry stone from nearby sites and provided stonework and plumbing services

 The Ohlers resided in Shanksville, Somerset County in 1940.
-By 1945, they relocated to Pittsburgh.
+Then in 1942, they had relocated to Coudersport, Potter County, PA, where their eldest daughter was born.
+By 1945, they had moved again to Pittsburgh.
 Returning to Connellsville, Lewis operated a plumbing and heating business at 207 West Blake Avenue.
 Circa 1961, he placed advertising in the Daily Courier promoting Lawson Rocket Automatic Water Heaters, furnishing rust-free hot water for the laundry, kitchen and bath.

 They were longtime members of the Church of the Open Door, with Helen serving as pianist for many years.
 Their address circa 1976 was 207 West Blake Avenue.